 It is also worth switching from traditional light bulbs to energy saving models such as LEDs (Light Emitting Diodes).
-Although they cost more to buy than other energy efficient bulbs such as CFLs (Compact Fluorescent Lamps), they provide greater energy and cost savings over the long term.
+These can cost more than other energy efficient bulbs such as CFLs, but are better in the long term.
+They provide greater energy, therefore the cost savings are better.

 Tip 4 – Water Efficient Fittings

 A good way to reduce water consumption at work is to make use of water efficient fittings.
 Some taps can be fitted with special valves and filters that aerate the water and therefore reduce overall water flow.
 Sensors can also to be installed, turning the tap on only when someone has placed their hands underneath it.

 Ensure that leaky taps and toilets are fixed; a toilet that is leaking can waste up to 400 litres of water per day according to Thames Water adding £312 to your annual bill.